 Balloons & The Environment

-Members of the balloon industry share concerns about the environmental impacts of marine debris.
-The controversy continues however about the actual level of risk or harm to marine life from balloon litter.
+Members of the balloon industry share concerns about the impacts of litter on the environment.

-PEBA is driving environmentally responsible change and is committed to reducing balloon litter and any potential effects on wildlife by eliminating the deliberate release of balloons.
+PEBA is driving environmentally responsible change and is committed to reducing balloon litter.
+We promote responsible use and disposal and aim to eliminate the deliberate release of balloons.

-Balance is required to develop policies that are environmentally responsible, are commensurate with the actual level of impact and do not unnecessarily deprive balloon artists and small business owners of their livelihoods.
+Balance is required to develop policies that are environmentally responsible and do not unnecessarily deprive balloon artists and small business owners of their livelihoods.

 LATEX BALLOONS ARE NOT PLASTIC